dayton-bobbitt/articles/packages/custom-attribute-names/README.md

 ---

 _I hope this guide was a valuable introduction to how you can override parts of the LitElement API to simplify your Web Complements.
-Please leave a commentt or [reach out to me on Twitter](https://twitter.com/DaytonBobbitt) if you have any questions!_
+Please leave a comment or [reach out to me on Twitter](https://twitter.com/DaytonBobbitt) if you have any questions!_